Donald Hunsberger

-Biography
+Early life and education

-Hunsberger was born August 2, 1932 in Souderton, Pennsylvania.
+Hunsberger was born on August 2, 1932, in Souderton, Pennsylvania and attended the Eastman School of Music in New York.

+Career

+From 1954 to 1958, Hunsberger was a member of the United States Marine Band, where he served as an arranger and trombone soloist, reaching the rank of staff sergeant.
+During this time, he composed an arrangement of the "Marines' Hymn", which is often performed by the Marine Band today, and he performed at the second inauguration of Dwight D. Eisenhower in 1957.

 In 1962, he was appointed conductor of the Eastman Symphony Band and coordinator of the Instrumental Ensemble Program.
 In 1965, following the departure of Clyde Roller, Hunsberger was appointed as conductor of the Eastman Wind Ensemble, which had been created by Frederick Fennell.
 During his tenure with the Eastman Wind Ensemble, Hunsberger conducted many recordings, including some with trumpeter Wynton Marsalis.
-Through his work as a conductor, author, and recording artist, Hunsberger helped further the principles of the wind ensemble concept, including "specified instrumentation, orchestral concept of performance, single performer approach [and] development of individual tone colors.".
-From 1985-87, Hunsberger served as the president of the College Band Directors National Association.
+Through his work as a conductor, author, and recording artist, Hunsberger helped further the principles of the wind ensemble concept, including "specified instrumentation, the orchestral concept of performance, single performer approach [and] development of individual tone colors.".
+From 1985 to 1987, Hunsberger served as the president of the College Band Directors National Association.

 Arrangements and published works

-Hunsberger has also arranged transcriptions of orchestral music for concert band.
+Hunsberger also arranged transcriptions of orchestral music for concert band.
 Among these include: Shostakovich's Festive Overture; Kabalevsky's Colas Breugnon Overture, Grafulla's Echoes of the 1860s, Khachaturian's Ballet Suite from Spartacus, and John Williams' Star Wars Trilogy.
-Hunsberger is also the editor for the Remington Warm Up Series.
+Hunsberger was also the editor for the Remington Warm-Up Series.
 Hunsberger co-authored a book with Roy Ernst called The Art of Conducting, wrote a newsletter for MCA Music on Wind Ensemble Music, and many other articles.
 In 1994 he co-edited a book with Frank J. Cipolla called The Wind Ensemble and Its Repertoire: Essays on the Fortieth Anniversary of the Eastman Wind Ensemble.

-Recent years
+Later life and death

-In recent years, Hunsberger has rescored music for silent films, and has conducted performances with major symphony orchestras.
-Hunsberger is currently conductor emeritus of the Eastman Wind Ensemble.
+In later years, Hunsberger rescored music for silent films, and conducted performances with major symphony orchestras.
+Until his death, Hunsberger was conductor emeritus of the Eastman Wind Ensemble.

+Hunsberger died in Pittsford, New York, on November 5, 2023, at the age of 91.